-For the forthcoming AGM, shareholders may submit their questions relating to the resolutions set out in the notice of the AGM in advance, or live at, the AGM.
-All substantive and relevant questions related to the resolutions to be tabled for approval at the AGM received in advance of the AGM before the cut-off date will be addressed and published via SGXNet and on the Company's website before the deadline for submission of proxy forms.
-Any subsequent clarifications sought, or follow-up questions, or substantial and relevant questions received after the cut-off date will be consolidated and addressed at the AGM.
+For the forthcoming AGM, shareholders may submit their questions relating to the resolutions set out in the notice of the AGM in advance.
+All substantive and relevant questions related to the resolutions to be tabled for approval at the AGM will be addressed and published via SGXNet and on the Company's website before the deadline for submission of proxy forms.
 The detailed information on the submission of questions has been specified in the notice of AGM and the Company's announcement on alternative arrangements for holding the AGM.